quarkslab/pyrrha/docs/disassembler.md

 }
 ```

+!!! note
+    The IDA location binary provided should be a non-blocking IDA or bash script, as `heimdallr-client`
+    will run it with `subprocess.run` and wait for it before sending the request.

 **4-Creating protocol handler**: The `.desktop` file is used to register the `disas://` protocol handler.
 On Linux, it is usually located in `~/.local/share/applications/`.
 Creates a file in this directory with
 the following content: